noVibe/banking_app/README.md

 # Banking_app

 Application allows to manage bank accounts (create account, deposit/withdraw/transfer funds) via validated REST requests.
 Pin-codes are hashed before being put in the database.
+All transactions are stored.

 ## Technologies (17 in total)
 - **H2 database** for in-memory storing